 Here is a short illustration of how the mower blade cuts through the grass.

-As you can see the grass blades has to be lifted up to get cut.
-If there is no lifting of grass, the mower won't cut it.
+As you can see the grass blades have to be lifted up to get cut.
+If there is no lifting of grass, the mower won’t cut it.

 I found many people asking this question in various gardening forums.
 To answer it, yes you can cut the grass after it rains as long as the grass is not overly wet.